East Lancs EL2000

 The East Lancs EL2000 is a type of single-decker bus body built on a wide variety of bus chassis by East Lancashire Coachbuilders.

 Description

-The EL2000 has an Alusuisse aluminium frame.
+The EL2000 has an aluminium frame.
 It has bowed sides and a bowed top half of the rear end, with a high-set rear window.

 There was some variability in the height and shape of the side windows, and the style of windscreen.
 One common design of windscreen was square-cornered, tapered in towards the top and curved around to the sides.
 Another was a two-piece flat windscreen with radiused outer corners.
 A third design used was a double-curvature windscreen with an arched top.

 Many different chassis types, both new and secondhand, were fitted with EL2000 bodywork.
 These include: